DarSwin: Distortion Aware Radial Swin Transformer: Related work

 \section{Related work}

-\paragraph*{Panoramic distortion} Panoramic images span the full \ang{360} field of view and are most commonly projected onto a plane using an equirectangular projection.
-This projection introduces significant distortions, especially near the poles.
-Many works have explicitly designed approaches to deal with equirectangular distortion, to perform different downstream tasks like depth estimation~\cite{zioulis2018omnidepth}, saliency detection~\cite{yun2022panoramic}, segmentation~\cite{zhang2022bending}, layout estimation~\cite{fernandez2018layouts}, and object detection~\cite{su2019kernel} to name a few.
-However, these are specifically designed for equirectangular distortion and do not generalize to wide-angle lenses.
+\paragraph{Panoramic distortion} Panoramic images span the full \ang{360} field of view and are most commonly projected onto a plane using an equirectangular projection creates severe distortions especially near the poles.
+Many works have explicitly designed approaches to deal with equirectangular distortion, including depth estimation~\cite{zioulis2018omnidepth}, saliency detection~\cite{yun2022panoramic}, segmentation~\cite{zhang2022bending}, layout estimation~\cite{fernandez2018layouts}, and object detection~\cite{su2019kernel} to name a few.
+However, as with \cite{cohen2018spherical}, these are specifically designed for spherical distortion and do not generalize to wide-angle lenses.